openearth/glofrim/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Copyright (C) 2017 Jannis Hoch
+Copyright (C) 2017,2018 Jannis Hoch

-The disclaimers of each component involved in this coupling (i.e. PCR-GLOBWB, LIFLOOD-FP, Delft3D Flexible Mesh, BMI Wrapper) remain valid unless stated otherwise.
+The disclaimers/warranty statements of each component involved in this coupling (i.e. PCR-GLOBWB, LIFLOOD-FP, Delft3D Flexible Mesh, BMI Wrapper, CaMa-Flood, wflow) remain valid unless stated otherwise.
 No warranty/responsibility for any outcome of using this coupling script.
 Please ensure to cite the models involved in case of making use of this coupling script.